6 Proven Ways to Learn Self Defense

 Aliveness in Training

-An important consideration when choosing what martial art to pursue to learn self-defense is that it should stress aliveness in training.
+An important consideration when choosing a martial art to pursue to learn self-defense is that it should stress aliveness in training.
 It should simulate real-life conditions.

 Martial art techniques that focus on aliveness promote practicing drills and sparring from early on.
 A sparring partner gives you progressive resistance and simulates something close to the same speed and intensity as a real fight.